patmuk/flutter-UI_rust-BE-example/README.md

 ### see the logs in MacOS
 The log messages can be found via comand line or Console.app
 #### Command line
-'''
-log stream --process=app_core --level debug
-'''
-will show the log output in real-time.
+'log stream --predicate="subsystem contains 'com.example.todo_app'" --level debug' will show the log output in real-time.
-'--process' refers to the process (i.e. crate name) that was executed:
-"app_core" if started from 'app_core/src/main.rs' or "shell_cli" if started from 'shell_cli/src/main.rs'.
 '--level' is needed to set the log level, the default is "info".
 Note that "debug" is not Rust's logging system's debug level, but outputs "trace" log messages as well.
+The '--predicate' "subsystem contains 'com.example.todo_app'" filters for whichever string you provided in the constructor of the logger (`OsLogger::new("com.example.todo_app")`).

+One could filter for the process, like:
+`log stream --process=app_core --level debug` but this depends on how the app was started:
+"app_core" if started from 'app_core/src/main.rs' or "shell_cli" if started from 'shell_cli/src/main.rs'.

-One can filter for a spcific log message with a predicate:
+One can filter for a spcific log message using the predicate:
 '''
 log stream --predicate 'eventMessage contains "Persisted"'
 '''